tenox7/wrp/README.md

 $ ./wrp-amd64-macos
 ```

+### Pages are chopped off

+Click `st` to re-capture screenshot.
+You may want to increase the page delay using `-s` flag.

 ### Websites are blocking headless browsers

 This is a well known issue.
 WRP has some provisions to work around it, but it's a cat and mouse game.
 By default WRP tries to obtain some current valid User Agent